epam/AIRUN-LLM-Benchmark/Scenarios/Tasks/JS/multimodal/AngularMeteo_Q4_high_high.md

 Your task is to analyze the screenshot and codebase, then provide the following information:
 1) The color of the text 'Historical Weather Data' in the screenshot.
 Provide the answer in lowercase hex format, e.g., #14ab4e or #da52a8.

+Ensure that the analysis is included in your response.